fraunhoferportugal/tsfel/docs/descriptions/get_started.rst

 * **Files store time series in delimited format**

-  * TSFEL expects that the first column must contain the timestamp and following collumns contain the time series values.
+  * TSFEL expects that the first column must contain the timestamp and following columns contain the time series values.

 * **Files might not be syncronised in time**